New Special Representative of International Criminal Police Organization Presents Letter of Appointment

 (Based on information provided by the Protocol and Liaison Service)

-The new Special Representative of the International Criminal Police Organization (INTERPOL) to the United Nations, Odd Reidar Humlegård, presented his letter of appointment to UN Secretary-General António Guterres today.
+The new Special Representative of the International Criminal Police Organization (INTERPOL) to the United Nations, Roraima Ana Andriani, presented her letter of appointment to UN Secretary-General António Guterres today.

 Ms. Andriani has more than 30 years of experience in law enforcement, including serving as a Brigadier General in the Italian Police, Polizia di Stato, and as Project Leader at the European Union Agency for Law Enforcement Cooperation (EUROPOL).